freeApplications/intellij-plugins/php-array-converter/README.md

 ## Features

+- First, open the tool window.
+  - View > Tool Windows > PHP Array Converter
+  - Right-click menu in the editor > PHP Array Converter

+- If there is a PHP Array or JSON around the editor cursor,
+  it will be displayed in the tool window.

-- Available from the right-click menu in the editor.
+- Click the convert button in the tool window.
   - JSON to PHP Array
   - PHP Array to JSON